Illinois Compiled Statutes

 shall sentence the minor under Section 5-4.5-105 of the Unified Code of Corrections.

 (7) The procedures set out in this Article for the investigation, arrest and

 prosecution of juvenile offenders shall not apply to minors who are excluded

 from jurisdiction of the Juvenile Court, except that minors under 18 years of

 age shall be kept separate from confined adults.

 (8) Nothing in this Act prohibits or limits the prosecution of any

-he or she is at the time of the offense a ward of the court.
+is at the time of the offense a ward of the court.

 (9) If an original petition for adjudication of wardship alleges the

 commission by a minor 13 years of age or